WE'RE ACCEPTING NEW PATIENTS: IN-PERSON & VIRTUAL APPTS.

 • phone Call 24/7

 In today’s society, the requirement to undergo a drug test can arise for various reasons.
 Whether it’s for employment purposes, participation in sports, or other circumstances, drug tests have become a common practice.
-For those who have never dabbled in illicit substances, the notion of a drug test may initially seem inconsequential—until an unexpected false positive result throws everything off balance.
+For individuals who have never experimented with illegal substances, the idea of a drug test may initially appear insignificant—until an unexpected false positive result upends everything.
 Suddenly, questions arise as you turn to friends and search engines in a frantic attempt to learn how to dispute a false positive drug test result.
 A false positive occurs when a drug screening indicates the presence of a substance that an individual has not consumed.
 Surprisingly, certain foods, medications, or other innocuous substances can trigger these misleading outcomes.
 While drug tests are designed to detect drugs or illegal substances within a person’s system, they are not foolproof and can sometimes yield false positives.
 Understanding the concept of false positives and learning how to avoid this predicament becomes crucial for anyone anticipating a drug test.
 Although urine drug screens are the most prevalent form of testing, other bodily fluids may also be analyzed.
 Consequently, numerous commonly used substances possess the potential to trigger false-positive results.
 If you are

 Exploring the Types of Drug Tests